Using the Twiddler 3

 Note: twiddler.cfg must be copied to the onboard storage device on the Twiddler3.
 You do not need to cycle power to use the new .cfg file, it will be used on the next chord press.

 You will notice that a new row is inserted into the table below.
 It is always designated chord O OOOO as there are no keys assigned to that chord.
 Click here for a detailed description on Chord Notation.
-There is also a red box around the phrase —EMPTY CHORD— to highlight that this is your new chord placeholder.
+There is also a red box to highlight that this is your new chord placeholder.
 Click on the Edit Button in the new chord row to begin editing.
-You will now notice that focus has shifted to the right panel - the Keystroke Editor.
+A Popup window will appear - the Keystroke Editor.

-There are two parts of the Keystroke editor, the chord assignment, shown by a stylized image of the Twiddler, and a keystroke text box.
+There are two parts of the Keystroke editor, on the Left, the chord assignment and, on the right, the keystroke text box.
 To create a Chord, click on the buttons you would like to assign to this chord.
 The keys will switch from Black to White to indicate that they are active.
-You can only have a maximum of one key active per row and four per column selected.
-The Num, Alt, Ctrl and Shft buttons at the top of the Twiddler are Modifiers and can be added to the Chord and are not part of the maximum key limitation.
+You can have a maximum of one key active per row and four per column selected.
+The Num, Alt, Ctrl and Shft buttons, at the top of the Twiddler, are Modifiers and can be added to the Chord and are not part of the maximum key limitation.

 eg: CTRL-C would be written as: <Right Ctrl>c</Right Ctrl>